Why should you ask the right coaching questions?

 It’s simple.
 Questions help clients examine their lives.
 The examination allows introspection and introspection then allow action.

-A coaching assessment questionnaire which contains the right questions is the backbone of professional life, business, and executive coaches.
+A coaching assessment questionnaire that contains the right questions is the backbone of professional life, business, and executive coaches.

 A successful coach is usually good at three things: Understanding what to ask, when to ask it, and how to ask it.